 A Guide to Removing Load-bearing Walls

-If you are planning to renovate your property by removing a load-bearing wall and aren’t quite sure where to start this page contains some helpful advice to assist you with your project.
+If you are planning to renovate your property by removing load-bearing walls and aren’t quite sure where to start this page contains some helpful advice to assist you with your project.

-Our simple guide will give you a greater understanding of the usual process and stages involved in a domestic alteration project such as removing a load-bearing wall.
+Our simple guide will give you a greater understanding of the usual process and stages involved in a domestic alteration project such as removing load-bearing walls.
 In all cases, you must notify Building Control of your intention to carry out building works.
+You can apply online using the National Building Control Portal.

-Step 1 – You know which wall you want to remove, so what next?
+Step 1 – You know which load-bearing wall you want to remove, so what next?

 The first stage usually involves a visit from a builder for advice and quotes for the work.
-Without Building Control approved structural calculations any professional builder would usually walk away from the job or advise you to engage a structural consultant or Architect.
-The traditional method of site visits is now almost redundant given high-speed digital communication, and electronic plans.
+Without Building Control approved building plans and structural calculations any professional builder would usually walk away from the job or advise you to engage a structural consultant or an Architect.
+The traditional method of site visits is now almost redundant given high-speed digital communication, and electronic plan issue.
 Your first step before any work is carried out is to either email us your Architectural plans or take a few photographs and measurements and produce a simple sketch and email it to email@example.com.
 We will advise you if we require further information.

 Step 2 – You now have your structural calculations

 A strict term of our service is that the works being carried out are subject to a Building Regulation application.
-This is an important aspect of a building project and serious implications can occur if there is no Building Regulations.
+This is an important aspect of a building project and serious implications can occur if there are no Building Regulations in place.
+You can apply online using the National Building Control Portal.

 There are three options for gaining Building Regulation approval they are:

-All three routes have benefits but the most common for very minor domestic building work, such as removing an internal loadbearing wall, is the Building Notice route.
+All three routes have benefits but the most common for very minor domestic building work, such as removing load-bearing walls, is the Building Notice route.
 This is a legal document you serve on the Local Authority under Regulation 12 of the Building Regulations 2010 letting them know of your intention to carry out Building Work which is controllable.
 You must pay your fee at the time of submission which is usually ‘minor works’ fee band and costs around £200 for work up to £1000 and £300 for work up to £3000.

 You can legally ‘commence’ the works after 48 hours have elapsed from the date the Building Notice was accepted.
 In all cases, the Building Inspector will ask you for your structural calculation package to justify the structural support you are intending to use. beamcalc.co.uk structural reports are in a recognized and readily accepted format.
 See an example beamcalc.co.uk steel beam calculation report here.